oscr1998/oscr1998/README.md

 - :mortar_board: I have a First Class Honours Masters degree in Mechanical Engineering and I am currently a Tech Trainee at futureproof.

-- :seedling: I am currently learning Python and plan to start learning C# soon!
+- :seedling: I am currently a Software Engineer at UCL

 - :climbing: In my free time, I enjoy rock climbing as much as I can.